JJCAPPE/deskinator/README.md

 ---

 # tca9548a.py
-Driver for TCA9548A 8-channel I²C multiplexer.
+Driver for TCA9548A 8-channel I²C multiplexer (legacy; not used in current setup).

 ## TCA9548A
 - `select(channel)`: Enables one channel or disables all
 - `get_channel()`: Returns current channel
 - `disable_all()`: Shorthand to `select(None)`
+- **Note**: Current setup uses separate I²C buses instead of multiplexer; this module remains for compatibility

 ---